rstudio/rmarkdown/README.md

 ### Installation

-To install the `rmarkdown` package and it's dependencies:
+To install the package and it's dependencies:

 ```
 devtools::install_github(c("pandoc", "rmarkdown"), "rstudio")